asylumcs/pgspell/README.md

 As a standalone program use this command line:

     python3 pgspell.py -i sourcefile.txt -o report.htm

-You may also include "-v" to get verbose reports.
+If running standalone, you may also add:

+    -g goodwords.txt    to add a "good words" file, typ. per user -s suppwords.txt    to add a supplemental words file, typ. per project

 ### In the UWB

 This is one of the tests available in the [UWB](https://uwb.pglaf.org).
-It uses the Linux aspell dictionary.
+In the UWB it uses the Linux aspell dictionary and runs without the -g or -s modifiers.
 You must have a user account on the pglaf server to use the UWB.

 ## Requirements